arch-fan/ClientBlock/README.md

     "fabric"
-  ], // Array of clients to block or allow (based in action mode) (empty by default) "kickMessage": "Custom kick message", // The client is not allowed! ("The client is not allowed!" by default) "logger": false // Where to log every single person client entering at the server (false by default) }
+  ], // Array of clients to block or allow (based in action mode) (empty by default) "kickMessage": "Custom kick message", // The client is not allowed! ("The client is not allowed!" by default) "logger": false, // Where to log every single person client entering at the server (false by default) "whitelist": [
+    "PlayerOne"
+  ] // Array of players to bypass the client filter (empty by default) }
 ```